foreignbyproxy/hardhat-fake-erc20-network/README.md

 # hardhat-deploy-fake-erc20

-A [Hardhat](https://hardhat.org) plugin to deploy a configurable number of ERC-20 tokens to your local hardhat network.
-The plugin uses [OpenZeppelin's](https://openzeppelin.com/) ERC-20 contract to deploy the tokens and automatically mint tokens for each user on the network.
+A [Hardhat](https://hardhat.org) plugin to deploy a configurable number of ERC-20 tokens to the local Hardhat network.
+This is inteded to be used to help developers quickly deploy ERC20 tokens and mint a beginning balance for each account on the network.
+This is useful for dApps that interact with multiple ERC20 tokens.
+The plugin uses [OpenZeppelin's](https://openzeppelin.com/) ERC-20 contract to create the tokens.

 ## Installation

 Run the following command to install hardhat-deploy-fake-erc20 in your hardhat project.
 The pluging requires the [@nomiclabs/hardhat-ethers](https://github.com/nomiclabs/hardhat/tree/master/packages/hardhat-ethers) plugin and the Ethereum library `ethers.js`.

 ```bash